Vaazhvey Maayam: Soundtrack

-The music was composed by Gangai Amaran.
+The music was composed by Gangai Amaran and lyrics were written by Vaali.
 The song "Neelavaana Odayil" is set in Abheri raga, while "Vandhanam En" is set in Vasantha.
 "Neela Vaana Odaiyil" was inspired by "Chupke Chupke", a ghazal composed by Ghulam Ali.

 Reception

 S. Shivakumar of Mid-Day praised the performances of the lead artistes, calling Haasan "subtle and restrained" and appreciated Sripriya who "walks off with the applause on the sheer strength of the dialogues she mouths".
-Kalki also praised the performances of the lead artistes, saying Sridevi performed better than Sripriya.
-The film was dubbed into Malayalam as Premabhishekam.
+Thiraignani of Kalki also praised the performances of the lead artistes, saying Sridevi performed better than Sripriya.
+The film was dubbed into Malayalam under the title of the original Telugu film.